yuweichiu/pyPIV/README.md

 In this GUI program, you can browse the folder you just created for the results of the PIV analysis, then plot the velocity field, contour, or streamlines with the results in instantaneous or average velocity.

->For example, browse the directory: .\example\results_case2, and try those button in the block "Plot"
+>For example, browse the directory: .\example\results, and try those button in the block "Plot"